Chapter 13 - Sedentary behaviour

 Consider: Auditing your sedentary patients to see if they have been offered any physical activity advice.

-Benefits for GPs and teams: Reduced appointments and pain relief prescriptions.
+Benefits to health professionals: Reduced appointments and pain relief prescriptions.

 A fun 4-minute cartoon video on You Tube entitled – ‘Let’s Make our Day Harder’ may help shift sedentary behaviour and be motivational for some patients.